Simple but flavorful every bite of this Easy Macaroni Salad for a Crowd recipe is creamy, tangy and delicious!

 While this big batch macaroni salad recipe is great all year around, it tends to be more popular in warmer weather.

 When planning an entire meal Crock Pot Pulled Pork is a perfect main dish.
-Our Cheesy Potatoes for a Crowd, Baked Beans for a Crowd, Green Beans for a Crowd are also popular and are recipes that are primarily made the day they are served.
+Our Cheesy Potatoes for a Crowd, Baked Beans for a Crowd, Green Beans for a Crowd and Mac and Cheese for a Crowd are also popular and are recipes that are primarily made the day they are served.

 Plan Accordingly for the Party or Picnic

 Be sure you have adequate cold refrigerator space.
 Allow for a single layer of pans until each pan has been thoroughly chilled through to the center.

 Allow enough time and energy to finely chop the veggies for the best quality salad.

 Stacking pans means the center of the middle pan will take a long time to chill which is not ideal and could be a food safety risk.
 We also have a smaller drink refrigerator that doesn’t keep perishable food in the safe zone.

 I made this recipe for 200 people and needed to use my mom’s refrigerator to safely chill and store the needed 16 plus pounds of macaroni salad.

 Stacking pans too high can create a bit of a mess, so shelves may need moved in the refrigerator

 I put a few pans in a large reusable grocery bag with sturdy handles, then set the bags in an ice lined cooler to transport them to a school banquet.